machado-lab/programming-challenge/README.md

 The challenge is to create a system to visualize the movement records.
 This system have to follow the requirements bellow:

-- Has to be composed of 3 components: a REST API, a SPA WEB client, and a relational database;
-- The relational database can be any database that you like, PostgreSQL, MariaDB etc..;
-- The data provided in this repo should be imported into the database;
 - The REST API has to written in Java, Python or Typescript.
 It can use any framework/library that you desire;
 - The Web Client have to written in Typecript, and you can use any *SPA